smnookin/smnookin.github.io/_posts/2015-10-26-david-warren-randall.md

 ---

 ![](http://tech.mit.edu/V132/N59/graphics/s3-2.jpg)
-[LEDE - Introduction Story about Randall:]

 Doctor David Warren Randall was born on [date] in [place], unaware that there was huge city full of new ideas just outside his front door.
 When he was [age] years old, he knew that he wanted to study psychology, and eventually studied at three different prestigious schools that ended with him receiving a doctorate in Clinical Psychology.

-[Current Life of Dean Randall:]

 Today, Randall enjoys running around with his three boys and dog, as well as running an entire office at one of the most competitive and stressful colleges in the world.